loomis/connected-edge/docs/docs/prerequisites/linux.md

    temporarily to the super user account and execute the command given to `sudo`.

- - Switch into the "root" account with the command "sudo su -".
+ - Switch into the "root" account with the command `sudo su -`.
 This creates a new session with the "root" account.
 System administrator accounts can be run with a `sudo` prefix.
 To close the "root" shell and return to the "ubuntu" account, just type `exit`.

-On Exoscale, there is also a third option.
-The Exoscale Ubuntu images are configured so that you can SSH directly into the root account.
+On many cloud providers, there is also a third option.
+Many Ubuntu cloud images are configured so that you can SSH directly into the root account.
 Just change the command: `ssh ubuntu@ipv4-address` to `ssh root@ipv4-address`.

 #### Package Management